|26 August 1812 at Greenock, Renfrew, Scotland.|

 Much of Kerr Johnston’s story is told in a book by Laurence F. Rowston.
 Some further details are to be found in a report by Aileen Brown in Garnered Sheaves.
 The ship Bethel in which the Johnston family lived for 2½ years flew the blue Bethel flag emblazoned with a white star and dove with olive branch.
 The substance of Rowston's book is as follows.

 Kerr was a member of the George Street Congregational Church in 1837 when he entered the Glasgow Theological Academy to train for the ministry of the Scottish Congregational churches.
 He was also a student of Glasgow University.
-On completion of his studies, he was ordained at Greenock and on 4 August 1842 in Berwick on Tweed married Eliza Denovan Gowan.
+On completion of his studies, he was ordained at Perth in December 1840.
+On 4 August 1842 in Perth, he married Eliza Denovan Gowan.

 Johnston became pastor of the Mill Street Church, Perth, from 1842 to 1847.
 It is recorded that the membership of the Perth Church declined a little during his ministry.